TamaraMageto77/Students-Mental-Health-Chatbot/data/README.md

 Each data instance in the dataset consists of the following fields:

-- **Context (string):** This field contains the question asked by a user.
+- **Context (questionTitle):** This field contains the question asked by a user.
 It represents the mental health-related query that requires a response.
 (The user's question, covering various mental health topics.)
-- **Response (string):** This field contains the corresponding answer provided by a psychologist.
+- **Response (answerText):** This field contains the corresponding answer provided by a psychologist.
 The response is a professional and well-considered piece of advice or guidance.
 (The psychologist's answer, providing advice, guidance, or information related to the user's query.)

 ### Curation Rationale